 Here’s what UserXListView looks like with the Text Size (Settings - General - Text Size) set to the default size in the iPhone Retina (3.5-inch) iOS Simulator.

-We get 3 & ‘a bit’ cells in the UITableView.
+We get 3 and ‘a bit’ cells in the UITableView.

 Changing the Text Size to the smallest size means we can fit slightly more.